-- 2.40 Mobile telephony services are commonly offered as part of a bundle, which may impact on how the market for telephony services is defined. - 2.41 The MCMC will assess bundled packages that include mobile telephony services to determine if the provider is dominant in the retail market where that bundle is offered.
-This will involve consideration of whether the service provider is dominant in the wholesale or retail market that relates to the mobile service that is included in the bundle.
+- 2.40 Mobile telephony services are commonly offered as part of a bundle, which may impact on how the market for telephony services is defined. - 2.41 The MCMC has assessed bundled packages that include mobile telephony services to determine if the provider is dominant in the retail market where that bundle is offered.
+This involved consideration of whether the service provider is dominant in the wholesale or retail market that relates to the mobile service that is included in the bundle.

 - 2.42 Mobile telephony services are typically provided on a national basis.
-National coverage and regulatory boundaries are consistent with national borders which also suggest that there is a national market for mobility services. - 2.43 Mobile pricing is also offered on a national basis, with no distinction in pricing between locations at which the mobile service is sold or a mobile call is made.
+National coverage and regulatory boundaries are consistent with national borders which also suggest that there is a national market for mobility services.
+117 - 2.43 Mobile pricing is also offered on a national basis, with no distinction in pricing between locations at which the mobile service is sold or a mobile call is made.
 Furthermore, the pricing structure for on-net calls within Malaysia is the same irrespective of the location of the end users. - 2.44 It is also worth noting that a national mobile market has been supported in other overseas jurisdictions.
+118

-&lt;sup>116 Ecorys, Future electronic communications markets subject to ex-ante regulation: final report (18 September 2013) page 151-153.
+116 Ecorys, Future electronic communications market subject to ex-ante regulation: final report (18 September 2013) page 151-153.

-&lt;sup>117 Case No COMP/M.5650 - T-Mobile/Orange at 31.
+117 Case No COMP/M.5650 - T-Mobile/Orange at 31.

-&lt;sup>118 This issue arose in Case No IV/M.1430 - Vodafone/Airtouch, where the European Commission held that the market for mobile telecommunications services in EU member states was national.
-The Commission considered Market definition analysis 63
+118 This issue arose in Case No IV/M.1430 - Vodafone/Airtouch, where the European Commission held that the market for mobile telecommunications services in EU member states was national.
+The Commission considered whether the "increasing availability of roaming facilities" resulted in the geographic dimension of the market Market definition analysis

 - 2.45 Mobile telephony services are provided as both retail and wholesale services, which the MCMC considers to comprise separate functional dimensions to the mobile market. - 2.46 The MNO and MVNO relationship is a common one in Malaysia.
-For example, Maxis claims that Celcom, DiGi, U Mobile and itself all have MVNO divisions and host a total of 29 MVNOs across their respective networks. - 2.47 There is a significant degree of vertical integration in the supply chain for the provision of mobile services.
-The different pricing structures for wholesale and retail customers suggest the existence of a wholesale access market, which was the position found by the EC in T-Mobile/Orange and Vodafone/Tele2 Italy/Tele2 Spain.
+For example, Maxis claims that Celcom, DiGi, U Mobile and itself all have MVNO divisions and host a total of 29 MVNOs across their respective networks.119 - 2.47 There is a significant degree of vertical integration in the supply chain for the provision of mobile services.
+The different pricing structures for wholesale and retail customers suggest the existence of a wholesale access market, which was the position found by the EC in T-Mobile/Orange120 and Vodafone/Tele2 Italy/Tele2 Spain.
+121

-- 2.48 The MCMC is of the preliminary view that both national retail and wholesale markets for mobile telephony services exist. - 2.49 The MCMC does not view fixed-line telephony services (including VoIP) to be an effective substitute for mobile telephony services at this time.
+- 2.48 The MCMC is of the view that both national retail and wholesale markets for mobile telephony services exist. - 2.49 The MCMC does not view fixed-line telephony services (including VoIP) to be an effective substitute for mobile telephony services at this time. - 2.50 The MCMC has defined mobile telephony, SMS and data services in separate retail markets.
+However, at the wholesale functional level, the MCMC considers that there is a single mobile telephony and messaging market.